ExoticDG/WeatherAlerts/README.md

 >[!IMPORTANT]
 >This repository is for the software.
 If you are looking for the documentation it is available at 'https://github.com/ExoticDG/WeatherAlerts--Docs'
+>
+>This reposotory is for the potentially new Rust verstion.
+For the current verstion see `https://github.com/ExoticDG/WeatherAlerts-Kotlin`

 >[!IMPORTANT]
 >This repository does not contain ALL files as some require confidentiality.
 An example of this is google-services.json which contains sensitive information that requires security for the security of the end user.